Blessed By The Best is located at 1350 22nd St. S St. Petersburg.

-When money gets tight, one of the first items people usually cut out of their budgets is that standing appointment at the salon.
-Instead being pampered by the stylist, people usually attempt to do their own hair or reach for a wig.
+ST. PETERSBURG — When money gets tight, one of the first items people usually cut out of their budgets is that standing appointment at the salon.
+Instead of being pampered by the stylist, people typically attempt to do their own hair or reach for a wig.

 “I am blessed to be a blessing,” said Davis.
 “It’s all God.”

-Happily married for three years, she is the proud mother of five children ranging in ages from 5-19.
-Being a career mom is challenging but she makes sure she finds time to attend Word of Life Fellowship Church where Ellis Hodges presides.
+Happily married for three years, she is the proud mother of five children ranging in age from 5-19.
+Being a career mom is challenging, but she finds time to attend Word of Life Fellowship Church, where Ellis Hodges presides.

-In the future, Davis would like to open a boutique that will carry fabulous clothing with affordable prices.
+In the future, Davis would like to open a boutique that will carry fabulous clothing at affordable prices.
 She already has a name for it—Pretty Purple Boutique.
-And once you step foot in Blessed by the Best, you’ll understand why she wants purple in the title of her next venture.
+And once you step foot in Blessed By The Best, you’ll understand why she wants purple in the title of her next venture.

 This seasoned hair stylist is the mother of Davis.
 She was born in Quincy, Fla., and relocated to Pinellas County in 1971.
 Raising her four children as a single mother, Wilcox knew that she had to work to support her family, and not any old job would do.

-She shared what God told her to a couple of people and they seemed skeptical, which was a little discouraging but she persevered.
-Wilcox decided to go to beauty school and open up a salon in her home.
-Unfortunately, by the time she finished school, codes had changed making it impossible to get a permit for the home.
+She shared what God told her with a couple of people, and they seemed skeptical, which was a little discouraging, but she persevered.
+Wilcox decided to go to beauty school and open a salon in her home.
+Unfortunately, by the time she finished school, codes had changed, making it impossible to get a permit for the home.

-By the time she finished school she had built a small clientele so her career was off to a healthy start.
-She worked under a hair stylist for about six month and then opened her own salon named The Lord and Me Salon.
-Her first salon was on 18th Avenue and 40th Street, and then she moved to Central Avenue and 16th Street.
+By the time she finished school, she had built a small clientele, so her career was off to a healthy start.
+She worked under a hair stylist for about six months and then opened her own salon named The Lord and Me Salon.
+Her first salon was on 18th Avenue and 40th Street South, and then she moved to Central Avenue and 16th Street.

-As her daughters got older she changed the name of the shop to The Lord and Ours.
-From the time she opened her doors to service the people of Pinellas County, people came to the salon just because the name intrigued their spirit.
+As her daughters got older, she changed the name of the shop to The Lord and Ours.
+When she opened her doors to service the people of Pinellas County, people came to the salon just because the name intrigued their spirit.

 Once they came, they stayed for the Christian atmosphere.
-Her salon stayed so busy that when a person cancelled an appointment, she wouldn’t complain.
+Her salon remained so busy that when a person canceled an appointment, she wouldn’t complain.
 A cancellation meant she could sit down for a minute.

 For over 27 years, Wilcox has been providing quality hair care at her salon or at her daughter’s.
-She still does old school press and curls, and yes even Jeri Curls.
-Semi-retired, she works at the salon two days a week giving her more time to spend doing the Lord’s work.
+She still does old-school press and curls, and yes even Jeri Curls.
+Semi-retired, she works at the salon twice a week, giving her more time to spend doing the Lord’s work.

 Shantae “Shani” Walton